2333263/ScrumDogMillionaires/Website/docs/gymgame.md

 * Note that on a reset, if no spawn location is given, but one was given in the original initilization, the spawn location will be the one given in the intilization.
 * Also note that the position is in blocks not pixels.

+task:

+* Number between 1 and 9 that sets the goal of the agent

+    - `1`: The agent must collect 2 or more wooden logs.

+    - `2`: All the requirements of stage 1 and the agent mut craft 8 or more wooden planks.

+    - `3`: All the requirements of stage 2 and the agent must craft 1 or more wooden pickaxes.

+    - `4`: All the requirements of stage 3 and the agent must collect 3 stone, as well as have 2 wooden planks in its inventory.

+    - `5`: All the requirements of stage 4 and the agent must craft a stone pickaxe.

+    - `6`: All the requirements of stage 5 and the agent must collect 36 gold ore, 36 diamond ore and 1 emerald ore.

+    - `7`: All the requirements of stage 6 and the agent must craft 9 diamonds, 9 gold ingots and 1 emerald.

+    - `8`: All the requirements of stage 7 and the agent must craft 4 diamond blocks and 4 gold blocks.

+    - `9`: All the requirements of stage 8 and the agent must craft the end game block.
+*

 In order to perform an action use the following: